opennetworkinglab/onos/apps/p4-tutorial/exercise-1.md

     correctly on the switch (showing state `PENDING_ADD` when using ONOS command `flows`).
 In this case, ONOS provides an automatic reconciliation mechanism that tries to re-install the failed entries.
-To force ONOS to perform this process more often, **make sure to apply step 2.v before starting Mininet**.
+To force ONOS to perform this process more often, **make sure to apply step 2.v**.

-2. After you activate the Reactive Forwarding app as in step 4.ii., you can ping all hosts in the network using the following Mininet command:
+3. If the Reactive Forwarding app is still running (see step 4.ii), you can ping all hosts in the network using the following Mininet command:

     ```
     mininet> pingall